Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 *Ah.* He’d even said it with a respectful tone, but there was no disguising the bluntness of the Great Father’s concern.

-"Not so old as… worn and torn, really," Garaaf replied.
+"Not so old as... worn and torn, really," Garaaf replied.
 "I think I have plenty of years in me still."

 "I think it adds a lovely character, myself," Naydra agreed.